Social media inspires Japanese women to dash into rickshaw pulling

 "The first girl who joined was cool," said Tokyo Rickshaw President Ryuta Nishio.
 "Since we posted videos of her on social media, many girls have followed suit and joined us."

-"Going forward I want to create a place that women feel comfortable to work and play an active role," he added.
+"Going forward I want to create a place where women feel comfortable to work and play an active role," he added.

 SPLIT-TOED SOCKS

-Wearing traditional tabi split-toed socks, Akimoto and her fellow rickshaw pullers walk or run an average of 20 km (12 miles) a day, no matter the weather.
+Wearing traditional tabi split-toed socks, Ms Akimoto and her fellow rickshaw pullers walk or run an average of 20km a day, no matter the weather.

 In addition to being physically strong, rickshaw pullers must have extensive knowledge of Tokyo and know how to engage the tourists who mostly hire them for sightseeing.

-The most popular drivers make over 1 million yen (US$6,730) a month, three times the national average, Tokyo Rickshaw said, adding that less than 10 percent of all applicants get offered a job.
+The most popular drivers make over 1 million yen (S$9,185) a month, three times the national average, Tokyo Rickshaw said, adding that less than 10 per cent of all applicants get offered a job.

 The pullers actively promote themselves on social media, winning repeat customers who request them personally.